i05nagai/memorandum/language/english_speaking.md

         * to have or continue to have something
     * produce
     * travel
+    * to put more effort into doing sth
+    *
 * something is on the tip of your tongue
     * His name is on the tip of my tongue.
 I'll think of it in a minute
 * remind